nantomarioni/floor3dpro-card/README.md

 ### Notes

-* No custom repository setup is required anymore, since Floor3D Pro is now included in the official **HACS Default Repository Store**.
+* No custom repository setup is required, Floor3D Pro is in the official **HACS Default Repository Store**.
 * Manual installation is only recommended for advanced or offline setups.

+---

 ---